C242-PS016-Sweet-Tracker/Machine-Learning/README.md

 # Food recommendation
 ## Overview
-The Nutrition Fact OCR project is designed to extract nutritional information from images of food labels using Optical Character Recognition (OCR) technology.
-This project leverages machine learning and image processing techniques to provide accurate and efficient extraction of data.
+This script is designed to provide food recommendations tailored for individuals with type 1 and type 2 diabetes.
+It aims to help users make healthier food choices based on their specific diabetic condition.
+By using this script, users can easily access personalized dietary suggestions to support their overall well-being.

 ## Features
-- **Image Upload**: Users can upload images of food labels.
-- **OCR Processing**: The application processes the uploaded images to extract text.
-- **Nutritional Information Extraction**: Extracted text is parsed to retrieve nutritional information such as calories, fats, proteins, and sugars.
+- **Nutritional Information**: Nutritional information such as calories, fats, proteins, and sugars.
 - **User-Friendly Interface**: A simple and intuitive interface for users to interact with the application.

 ## Code Explanation